CSE 490R Course Review

 Planning Algorithm

-Given start node $s_0$, goal $s_1$ and cost $c(s, s')$, create objects:
+Given a start node $s_0$, a goal node $s_1$, and a cost function $c(s, s')$, create objects:

 1. OPEN: priority queue of nodes to be processed